-7. Conclusions
+6. Conclusions

-In this paper we presented a novel modular approach to the integration of MT and TM techniques for use in localisation workflows.
+In this paper, we presented a novel modular approach to the utilisation of Translation Memory data to improve the quality of Statistical Machine Translation.

-The system we developed uses precise sub-treebased alignments to reliably determine correspondences between an input sentence and a TMsuggested translation, which ensures the utilisation of the high-quality translation data stored in the TM database.
-It uses an SMT backend to translate the mismatched parts of the input sentence and produce a complete translation with higher quality than the TM suggestion.
+The system we developed uses precise subtree-based alignments to reliably determine and mark up correspondences between an input sentence and a TM-suggested translation, which ensures the utilisation of the high-quality translation data stored in the TM database.
+An SMT backend then translates the marked-up input sentence to produce a final translation with improved quality.

-Our evaluation shows that the system presented in this paper significantly improves the quality of SMT output when using TM matches with FMS above 80% and produces results on par with the pure SMT output for SMT between 70% and 80%.
-Still, further investigation is needed to properly diagnose the drop in quality for FMS below 70%.
-We expect improvements to the reordering functionality of our system to result in higher-quality output even for lower FMS ranges.
+Our evaluation shows that the system presented in this paper significantly improves the quality of SMT output when using TM matches with FMS above 80 and produces results on par with the pure SMT output for SMT between 70 and 80.
+TM matches with FMS under 70 seem to provide insufficient reordering information and too few matches to improve on the SMT output.
+Still, further investigation is needed to properly diagnose the drop in quality for FMS below 70.

+We expect further improvements to the reordering functionality of our system to result in higher-quality output even for lower FMS ranges.